bitcoinvsalts/react-native-firebase-starter/README.md

  - [CodePush](https://microsoft.github.io/code-push/) : Push code updates to your apps, instantly
  - [OneSignal](https://onesignal.com/) : Unlimited push notifications‎

-## How to install this app?
+## How to install the app?
 ### Prerequisites
 To create your own copy of this application, here are the prerequisites:

  - [Yarn](https://yarnpkg.com/) installed on your system or simply use npm if you prefer.
  - [React Native](https://facebook.github.io/react-native/) installed on your system.
- - [Android SDK](https://developer.android.com/studio/index.html) installed to run the app on an android device.
+ - [Android SDK](https://developer.android.com/studio/index.html) installed to run the app on android devices.
- - [Xcode](https://developer.apple.com/xcode/) installed to test the app on an iOS devices or simulator.
+ - [Xcode](https://developer.apple.com/xcode/) installed to test the app on iOS devices or simulator.

 ### Build your own copy
 Clone the repository: